 Level Banking has been acquired by Avant, which plans to add personal banking to its offerings of personal loans and credit cards.
 Established Level accounts remain active and backed by Evolve Bank & Trust.
 Those wishing to open new accounts are invited to join Avant's waiting list.

 Level is a mobile-centric service that provides only one product: a high-yield banking account.
 With the Level Bank Account, you earn a relatively good interest rate, plus you can earn rewards when using your debit card.
 On top of that, Level charges no fees to customers.

-Deposits are FDIC insured through Evolve Bank & Trust, which holds your money and issues the Level debit card.
-Level is an innovative service created by venture-capital-backed Zero Financial, a fintech firm that also has a credit card called Zero.
-Level addresses some of the biggest challenges consumers face: high bank fees, paltry interest earnings, and complicated account offerings.
+Deposits are FDIC-insured through Evolve Bank & Trust, which holds your money and issues the Level debit card.
+Level was introduced by venture capital-backed Zero Financial, a fintech firm that also has a credit card called Zero.
+It was designed to address some of the biggest challenges that consumers face: high bank fees, paltry interest earnings, and complicated account offerings.

 No minimum balance required

 Decent APY on your balance with no limit on your number of withdrawals

 No withdrawals or deposits by check